zeplar-exe/MacroMat/docfx/articles/WhatIsMacroMat.md

 # What is MacroMat?

 MacroMat is a cross-platform macro and automation library.
 At heart, it is made to achieve most tasks relating to input.
 For example:

 - Remapping keys
 - Detecting key presses
 - Detecting mouse clicks
 - Simulating keyboard input

-The C# library is built with ease-of-access in mind.
+The C# library is built with ease of access in mind.

 ```cs
 using MacroMat;